microsoft

 I had created a Windows 11 VM on Workstation 25H2 and then moved it to a new deployment of Workstation.
 Upon powerup it the VM stated I must supply a password (fig-1) as the VM was encrypted.
 In this post I’ll cover why this happened and how I got around it.

 Note: Disabling TPM/Secure Boot is not recommended for any system.
 Additionally, bypassing security leaves systems open for attack.
-If you curious around Hardening your VMware system check out this great video by Bob Plankers.
+If you are curious around VMware system Hardening check out this great video by Bob Plankers.

 (Fig-1)